Michelle Meystedt, PA-C, MPAS

 Reach out to Valerie Cavazos PA-C to discuss how to be get involved!

 Blaine French, PA-C, MPAS

-I graduated from University of Nebraska Medical Center in December of 2009 with my MPAS and returned to my home state of Texas to work at Scott and White practicing Orthopedics.
-During my tenure at S&W I was actively involved in the Advanced Practice Professionals council who met first hand with the CMO and lobbied for equal benefits for PAs to match the already generous benefits that had been awarded to CRNAs and NPs.
+Blaine graduated from the University of Nebraska Medical Center in December of 2009 with a MPAS and returned to his home state of Texas to work at Scott and White practicing Orthopedics.
+During his tenure at S&W he was actively involved in the Advanced Practice Professionals council who met first hand with the CMO and lobbied for equal benefits for PAs to match the already generous benefits that had been awarded to CRNAs and NPs.
 Additional projects included identifying different practice models and RVU production to determine what model would work best within the system.
-I also worked extensively on insurance reimbursement, identifying reasons for non-payment for service, and implementing processes to prevent future non-payment.
-I got to witness the transition to lean health care and the subsequent merger with Baylor.
-In 2014 I transitioned to part-time practice and full-time consulting.
-In December of 2016 I became the CEO of Summit Review Services which represents a panel of physicians offering consulting for a variety of areas to include peer reviews, utilization management, and early compensability assessments.
+He also worked extensively on insurance reimbursement, identifying reasons for non-payment for service, and implementing processes to prevent future non-payment.
+He got to witness the transition to lean health care and the subsequent merger with Baylor.
+In 2014, he transitioned to part-time practice and full-time insurance consulting.
+In December of 2016, He became the CEO of Summit Review Services which represented a panel of physicians offering consulting for a variety of areas to include peer reviews, utilization management, and early compensability assessments.
 He sold this company in 2019 and transitioned to PA education beginning in January 2020 as an Assistant Professor with the University of Mary Hardin Baylor's Physician Assistant program where he serves as the course director for Clinical Disease and Prevention.